Southern California Edison shooting

-On December 16, 2011, a gunman opened fire inside a Southern California Edison office building in Irwindale, California.
-The gunman, Andre Turner, killed two employees, and wounded two others, before committing suicide.
+On December 16, 2011, a mass shooting occurred inside a Southern California Edison office building in Irwindale, California.
+The gunman, Andre Turner, killed two employees and wounded two others before committing suicide.

 Shooting

 Andre Turner, 48, arrived at an office building that primarily houses information technology employees, at his usual work time in the morning.
 He showed no signs of strange behavior prior to the attack and people weren't even aware of the shooting unfolding.
 At 1:30 pm, Turner took out a handgun in an office building and shot four people.
-A relative of an eyewitness claimed that the relative saw the gunman walk in to a room and told a manager he was going to shoot him before the gunman opened fire.
+A relative of an eyewitness claimed that the eyewitness saw the gunman walk in to a room and told a manager he was going to shoot him before the gunman opened fire.

 Investigators told reporters that Turner reportedly walked around the building during the shooting and talked to other employees who were unaware that he was the shooter, with many employees also unaware that there was a shooting at all.
 Other employees took action to protect themselves by pilling equipment in front of doors, and hiding in offices.